yungSoftware/roblox-2016-source-code/README.md

 - Add more helpful documentation.
 - Backport Hitius and Graphictoria Features.
 - 64-bit Support (💀)
-- Make it able to build all the projects in Visual Studio 2022
+- Make it able to build all the projects in the latest Visual Studio Compiler Version
   - [ ] App
   - [ ] App.BulletPhysics
   - [ ] Base